data-sciences/w8-adm/README.md

-# w8-adm
+weaves

-Windows 8 administration
+Managing Windows 8 machines

+- keyboard is a set of registry entries to modify the Caps Lock behaviour

+- script